51Degrees/specifications/pipeline-specification/part2/features/web-integration.md

 <span style="color:yellow">TODO - move this detail to javascript builder.
 Just link to it from here</span>

-Requests to the JSON endpoint will be be POST requests, as opposed to the GET requests made to the JavaScript endpoint.
+Requests to the JSON endpoint will be POST requests, as opposed to the GET requests made to the JavaScript endpoint.

 This is a problem because most browsers do not consider POST requests to be